mattzeunert/mattzeunert.github.io/_posts/2016-06-01-redux-mistakes.md

 {% endhighlight %}

-## 2) Exporting action types and creators using ES6 module syntax
+## 2) Exporting action types and creators using ES6 named exports

 Looking through the Redux documentation you will find code like this: